Design Objective-C Software with UML

 The PDF document titled, UML for Objective-C shows how to model Objective-C software with the UML notation.

-These class diagrams were created from Apple's Objective-C example code.
-The source code was processed by the MacTranslator OSX to extract design information to a text file.
-That text was imported into MacA&D OSX from which class diagrams were automatically generated.
-Graphic image files were then exported.
+These diagrams were created from Apple's Objective-C example code.
+Source code was processed by MacTranslator to extract design information that was imported into MacA&D to generate diagrams.

 Class Diagrams for Apple's Objective-C Examples: